Build custom fleet management software

 Your custom fleet management system must be complete with the following basic components:

 Telematics allows the software to record a vehicle’s exact location and speed while traveling on the road at any given time.
-It integrates diagnostic sensors and GPS navigation.
+It integrates diagnostic IoT sensors and GPS navigation.
 The system may also provide advanced insights like tailgating alerts and turn and braking metrics.

 Maintenance planning